pipegalera/Goodreads-webscraper/README.md

 # Goodreads webscraper ![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)

 A Goodread.com python script to collect book data from Goodreads.
+You can use it with [any shelve of Goodreads](https://www.goodreads.com/genres/list).

 ![Preview gif](https://i.imgur.com/KtGRuqK.gif)